ArbitriumLux/Task-tree-Manager/README.md

 * Create Labor costs for Minitask

 **/tree/{TaskName}**
-* Select tree Task-> Minitasks-> Labor costs, display on page (For each of the elements, the total time spent and the average time for all subordinate elements is calculated by goroutines)
+* Select tree Task-> Minitasks-> Labor costs, display on page (For each of the elements, the total time spent(Labor costs) and the average time(Labor costs) for all subordinate elements is calculated by goroutines)
 * Removing any of the items from the displayed list with data recalculation
 * Reassignment of Minitasks, Labor costs to other parents
 ---